-Hilton is one of the largest and fastest growing hospitality companies in the world, with 5,685 properties comprising 912,960 rooms in 113 countries and territories as of December 31, 2018.
-Managed and franchised hotels included in this disclosure include: our luxury and lifestyle hotel brands, Waldorf Astoria Hotels & Resorts, Conrad Hotels & Resorts and Canopy by Hilton; our full service hotel brands, Hilton Hotels & Resorts, Curio - A Collection by Hilton, DoubleTree by Hilton, Tapestry Collection by Hilton and Embassy Suites by Hilton; our focused service hotel brands, Hilton Garden Inn, Hampton by Hilton, Tru by Hilton, Homewood Suites by Hilton and Home2 Suites by Hilton.
-In addition to our current hotel portfolio, we are focused on the growth of our business through expanding our share of the global lodging industry through our development pipeline.
-During the year ending December 31, 2018, nearly 110,000 new rooms were approved for development, and we opened 450 hotels consisting of over 66,000 rooms.
+Hilton is one of the largest and fastest growing hospitality companies in the world, with 6,110 properties comprising 971,780 rooms in 119 countries and territories as of December 31, 2019.
+For more than 100 years, Hilton has been an innovator in its industry, driven by the vision of our founder Conrad Hilton, "to fill the earth with the light and warmth of hospitality."
+Our premier brand portfolio includes: our luxury and lifestyle hotel brands, Waldorf Astoria Hotels & Resorts, LXR Hotels & Resorts, Cornad Hotels & Resorts and Canopy by Hilton; our full service hotel brands, Signia by Hilton, Hilton Hotels & Resorts, Curio Collection by Hilton, DoubleTree by Hilton, Tapestry Collection by Hilton and Embassy Suites by Hilton; our focused service hotel brands, Motto by Hilton, Hilton Garden Inn, Hampton by Hilton, Tru by Hilton, Homewood Suites by Hilton and Home2 Suites by Hilton; and our timeshare brand, Hilton Grand Vacations.
+In January 2020, we launched a new brand: Tempo by Hilton.
+As of December 31, 2019, we had more than 103 million members in our award-winning guest loyalty program, Hilton Honors.

 We depend on our long-term hotel management and franchise contracts with third-party owners and franchisees for the majority of our fee revenues.
 The management and franchise segment includes all of the hotels we manage for third-party owners, as well as all franchised hotels owned and managed by others.
-As of December 31, 2018, there was a total of 760 hotels managed by Hilton and under its operational control ("Direct Operations").
-Out of these managed hotels, Hilton has an ownership interest in 71 hotels (less than 10% owned, joint venture or leased) and a 100% controlling interest in only four hotels.
-Franchised properties, which are controlled by Hilton's development and operating standards for the respective Brands, account for approximately 87% of our global portfolio by hotel count and 74% by total room count.
+As of December 31, 2019, there were 756 hotels managed by Hilton and under operational control ("CDP reporting boundary").
+Out of these managed hotels, Hilton has an ownership interest (owned, joint venture or leased) in only 65 hotels worldwide.
+Franchised properties, which are controlled by Hilton's development and operating standards for the respective Brands, account for approximately 87% of our global portfolio by hotel count.
 Given their significance to Hilton's business model, responses that are relevant to franchised hotels are reported as Other Value Chain.